Oil and Pipelines Agency: History

 The OPA was formed at the end of 1985 under the Oil and Pipelines Act 1985 (c.
 62).
 It was the successor organisation to the British National Oil Corporation (BNOC) in its responsibility for managing the Department of Energy's pipelines and storage depots.
 It was not initially responsible for either the Ministry of Defence spur pipelines or storage depots.
 Its statutory role was to be responsible for the safe, efficient, economic and effective management of the GPSS.
 The OPA's tasks included maximising private sector usage of the GPSS provided this did not impinge upon its primary purpose of supplying the required fuel for defence purposes and did not require capital investment from public funds.
 In 1989 the whole GPSS was amalgamated as a strategic defence asset under the responsibility of the Secretary of State for Defence and the MoD sponsored the OPA as its managing agent through Defence Equipment and Support.

-Initially the GPSS had been operated under reimbursable, fully indemnified contracts by the British Pipelines Agency (BPA), Esso, Texaco and Shell.
+Initially the GPSS had been operated under reimbursable, fully indemnified contracts by the British Pipeline Agency (BPA), Esso, Texaco and Shell.
 Starting in the late 1980s, OPA contracted out the GPSS in sections as these contracts were terminated.
 By 1994 the entire GPSS had been let under fixed priced contracts.

 In February 2012, Costain was awarded a three-year contract to operate and maintain the entire GPSS on behalf of the OPA.
 In August 2014, the contract was extended for a further year, until April 2016.

 In May 2012 the UK Government announced plans sell all or part of the GPSS and legislation to enable it to do so was included in the Energy Act 2013.
 The period leading up to the selling off of the GPSs saw a nine-fold increase in the size of the OPA from 19 staff in March 2009 to 177 in March 2015.
 The cost of running the agency also increased over the same period from £2.2million in 2008/9 to £10.4million in 2014/15.

 In March 2015, the government announced it had agreed to sell the GPSS to Compañía Logística de Hidrocarburos (CLH) for £82m, with CLH taking over operation of the GPSS on 30 April 2015.
 A contractual agreement between the MoD and CLH ensured military fuel requirements continued to be met using the GPSS.
 The residual OPA remained to manage 6 Naval Oil Fuel Depots not included in the sale.
 It was stated that the GPSS would be sold for £82 million but also that the over the next ten years the MoD would pay £237 million for the use of the system.
 MoD had previously paid nothing for the use of the GPSS and also gained from the surplus of income over expenditure that OPA used to generate from running the GPSS.